Science

 Regenerative implants, made from engineered biocompatible materials, mimic native tissue and guide healing—offering consistent, customizable, and rejection-free solutions.

-Electrospinning creates fibrous scaffolds that mimic the body’s matrix and support wound healing, but lacks the precision for complex tissue engineering.
+Traditional fiber-fabrcated or, in other words, Electrospinning or loom techniques from the 1980s and 1990s create fibrous scaffolds that mimic the body’s matrix and support wound healing, but lack the precision for complex tissue engineering.
 3D bioprinting, by contrast, builds anatomically accurate, cell-laden structures with integrated materials and function—paving the way for truly regenerative, patient-specific implants.